FindMySchool LogoFindMySchool

 Transport-wise, this is a Kilburn setting where many families walk or scoot.
 The most realistic guidance is to test the route at drop-off time and factor in congestion around Christchurch Avenue and surrounding residential streets.
 For those driving, consider how tight kerb space can be at peak times.

-Distance is not a promise.
-In 2024, the furthest distance at which a place was offered was 3.379 miles.
-Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
+• Distance is not a promise.
+Last-offered distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Malorees Infant School offers a well-structured start to schooling in Kilburn, with clear day-to-day routines, published timings, and strong wraparound provision that can make family logistics markedly easier.
 The Good Ofsted judgement (November 2022) supports the picture of a consistently organised setting.